 Step 4 – Reduction for guilty plea

-The court should take account of any potential reduction for a guilty plea in accordance with section 144 of the Criminal Justice Act 2003 and part one, section five of the Sentencing children and young people – overarching principles definitive guideline.
+The court should take account of any potential reduction for a guilty plea in accordance with section 73 of the Sentencing Code and part one, section five of the Sentencing children and young people – overarching principles definitive guideline.

 The reduction in sentence for a guilty plea can be taken into account by imposing one type of sentence rather than another; for example: